Verticordia penicillaris

-Verticordia penicillaris is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia penicillaris is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a small, widely spreading shrub, usually with several main branches.
 It is readily distinguished from other verticordias by its yellow flowers with white fringes and purple hairs on the end of their long styles.

 Description

 Verticordia penicillaris is a spreading shrub which grows to a height of 15-40 cm and up to 2 m wide, sometimes with its lowest branches taking root in the soil.
 Its leaves are narrow egg-shaped, dished on the upper surface, 5-6 mm long and have a blunt end.

 The flowers are arranged in corymb-like groups on the ends of the branches, each flower on a stalk 6-11 mm long with an animal odour.
 The floral cup is top-shaped, 2 mm long and is hairy near its base.
 The sepals are pale yellow, 6-7 mm long with about 5 hairy white lobes.
 The petals are spreading, yellow, egg-shaped, 3.0-3.5 mm long with a hairy edge.
 The style is 15-19 mm long and straight or slightly curved and has purple hairs near the tip.
 Flowering time is mainly from September to October.